 Blockchain.com (formerly Blockchain.info) is a cryptocurrency blockchain explorer service, as well as a cryptocurrency wallet and a cryptocurrency exchange supporting Bitcoin, Bitcoin Cash, and Ethereum.
 They also provide Bitcoin data charts, statistics, and market information, and a series of APIs (Websockets and REST), for their services.

-You can connect to their API to buy and sell crypto, consult data, check taxes and, also, charts and statistics.
-In this article, we will see how simple is to connect with their API using Delphi REST Debbuger and generate graphics with the data provided by them.
+You can use their API to buy and sell cryptocurrency, consult data, calculate taxes, and view charts and statistics.
+In this article, we will see how easy it is to connect to their API with Delphi REST Debbuger and generate graphics with the data provided by them using IDE Software.

 What does Blockchain.com do?

 As a cryptocurrency company, Blockchain.com provides a platform for holding, using, managing crypto assets, and exploring cryptocurrency transactions.
 It also develops financial services standards and infrastructure for cryptocurrencies.
 The company’s platform provides market data and analytics.
 It follows cryptocurrency’s aims of being decentralized and anonymous; some of its cryptocurrency products are managed by the end-user and not accessible by Blockchain.com itself.
 Its main products are its cryptocurrency wallet, exchange, block explorer, and institutional markets offering.

 Here’s how to use the Blockchain.com API in a desktop or mobile app

 They provide a series of APIs, that you can check here.
 We will implement the chart API here.
 The specific documentation you can see here and all the charts that you can get the data from, you can check here.